 As your dog reaches their golden years, there are a number of joint or bone disorders that can result in pain and discomfort.
-Some of the most common joint and bone disorders in geriatric pets that our veterinarians see include arthritis, hip dysplasia, osteochondrosis, reduction in spinal flexibility, and growth plate disorders.
+Some of the most common joint and bone disorders in geriatric dogs that our veterinarians see include arthritis, hip dysplasia, osteochondrosis, reduction in spinal flexibility, and growth plate disorders.

 Addressing these health issues early is essential to keeping your dog healthy and comfortable as they continue to age.
 Treatments for these joint and bone issues in senior dogs range from reduced levels of exercise and specialized diets to the use of anti-inflammatory medications or surgeries.

 While osteoarthritis is typically a condition we think of in older dogs, this painful condition can also affect your senior cat's joints.